MATTHEW MILES OSMOND

-One current project is analyzing a multilocus model of evolution on a rugged fitness landscape when allowing for non-Mendelian transmission (e.g., meiotic drive, uniparental inheritance).
+One recent project analyzed a multilocus model of evolution on a rugged fitness landscape when allowing for non-Mendelian transmission (e.g., meiotic drive, uniparental inheritance).

-My past research tended more towards the empirical: I have helped explore how migration influences hybridization and speciation in the Swainson's thrush, the natural history of the endangered Kittlitz's murrelet in Alaska, plant community succession following wildfire in the boreal forests of Newfoundland, and the evolution of female colouration in a wild population of American redstarts.
+My past research tended more towards the empirical: I have helped explore how migration influences hybridization and speciation in Swainson's thrush and Yellow-rumped warblers, the natural history of the endangered Kittlitz's murrelet in Alaska, plant community succession following wildfire in the boreal forests of Newfoundland, and the evolution of female colouration in a wild population of American redstarts.

 Ph.D., Zoology, University of British Columbia, Vancouver, Canada, 2013 −